cbatini/training_materials/EBI_NGS_Nov2022/days1_3_mapping_variant_calling_handbook_Nov2022.md

 ## Summary

-Over the next three days, during the practical sessions, we will take an Illumina paired end data set and perform the following steps:
+Over the next three days, during the practical sessions, we will take an Illumina paired end dataset and perform the following steps:

 * initial data QC
-* removal of adapter and primer sequences and low quality bases/reads from the data set
+* removal of adapter and primer sequences and low quality bases/reads
 * alignment to a reference sequence
 * BAM refinement
 * BAM QC and visualisation
 * variant calling and filtering